-The second AP Capstone course of two comes with additional expectations and increased autonomy.
-Like the prerequisite AP Seminar course, AP Capstone will also count as one of the language/literature credits required for graduation.
+The second AP Capstone course of two comes with additional expectations and increased autonomy, along with a much wider scope as students work to build their own study beyond language and literature.
+Just as in the first Capstone course, AP Research will also count as one of the language/literature credits required for graduation.
 In this course, students will work to identify an area of research interest-a gap in the world that needs to be filled with the student as an expert.
-One of two AP courses focused heavily on skills, the AP score for Research will be based on a 5,000-word Research Paper with a follow-up presentation and oral defense.
+The AP Research course focuses heavily on skills, with the AP score based solely on two components: a 5,000-word Research Paper with a follow-up presentation and oral defense.
 Students will use the skills (e.g. source analysis, research, argumentation, media creation, writing and presenting) already learned and practiced in AP Seminar, alongside the QUEST framework detailed above, to research and present their chosen topic.
 Not only will this course prepare students for college life, but it will also prepare them for further studies, as it is based upon the process doctoral students go through in researching and presenting their area of specialty.

-High School Sciences
+High School Sciences (Including Psychology)